1526 - Nunca la tiera de Ayllón

 There is a score , tablature, and fretboard diagrams to help youi learn the song.
 This song lives in a range that should adaptable to other tapping instrument tunings.

-The chord changes of the song are
+The chord changes are

 Dm - A7 - Dm - C - F6 - C - Dm A7 - Dm